Places to Visit in Montreux and

 I arrived in Vevey by boat (it is also easy to get there by train or bus) and got out, walked a few hundred meters to the train station, and took a train to Chexbres, where I got out.

-It depends on how much time you have and how much effort you want to put into it (yes, hiking there can be quite exhausting).
+It depends on how much time you have and how much effort you want to put into it (yes, hiking there can be quite exhausting) but you have to make sure to add the vineyard to your Montreux itinerary.

 I did not have too much time, so I decided to walk to the first viewing point, which is Dezaley (though I am not 100% sure if I actually made it all the way there).